mhvbyrne/FM/README.md

 # FM
 Collaborative content for FocusMedicine

-## How to add multiple authors to content
+## Adding multiple contributors to content

-To add multiple authors to content you need to include each author's name in quote marks seprated by bullet points.
-So your Markdown code will look like this:
+To add multiple Authors, Reviewers, or Senior Reviewers to content you need to include each author's name in quote marks seprated by bullet points.
+Your Markdown code will look like this:

-'Authors:
+`Authors:
 - "Matthew Byrne"
-- "Thomas Western"'
+- "Thomas Western"`